-- Voyeurism (Offences) Act 2019 - The UK General Data Protection Regulation (UK GDPR) - Data Protection Act 2018 - DfE (2021) 'Harmful online challenges and online hoaxes' - [Updated] DfE (2022) 'Keeping children safe in education 2022' - DfE (2019) 'Teaching online safety in school' - DfE (2018) 'Searching, screening and confiscation' - Department for Digital, Culture, Media and Sport and UK Council for Internet Safety (2020) 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' - UK Council for Child Internet Safety (2020) 'Education for a Connected World - 2020 edition' - National Cyber Security Centre (2018) 'Small Business Guide: Cyber Security'
+- Voyeurism (Offences) Act 2019 - The UK General Data Protection Regulation (UK GDPR) - Data Protection Act 2018 - [New] DfE (2023) 'Filtering and monitoring standards for schools and colleges' - DfE (2021) 'Harmful online challenges and online hoaxes' - [Updated] DfE (2023) 'Keeping children safe in education 2023' - DfE (2023) 'Teaching online safety in school' - DfE (2022) 'Searching, screening and confiscation' - DfE (2023) 'Generative artificial intelligence in education' - Department for Digital, Culture, Media and Sport and UK Council for Internet Safety (2020) 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' - UK Council for Child Internet Safety (2020) 'Education for a Connected World 2020 edition' - National Cyber Security Centre (2020) 'Small Business Guide: Cyber Security'

-[Updated] This policy operates in conjunction with the following school policies:
+This policy operates in conjunction with the following school policies:

 - Social Media Policy

 - Allegations of Abuse Against Staff Policy

-- [New] Low-level Safeguarding Concerns Policy

-- Acceptable Use Agreement
+- Technology Acceptable Use Agreement

+- Cyber-security Policy

-- Data and Cyber-security Breach Prevention and Management Plan
+- Cyber Response and Recovery Plan

 - Child Protection and Safeguarding Policy

-- [New] Child-on-child Abuse Policy
+- Child-on-child Abuse Policy

 - Anti-Bullying Policy

-- PSHE Policy

-- RSE and Health Education Policy

-- Searching, Screening and Confiscation Policy

 - Pupils' Personal Electronic Devices Policy

 - Staff Code of Conduct

 - Behaviour Policy

-- Disciplinary Policy and Procedures
+- Disciplinary Policy and Procedure

 - Data Protection Policy

 - Confidentiality Policy

-- Photography Policy
+- Photography and Images Policy

 - Device User Agreement

 - Staff ICT and Electronic Devices Policy

 - Prevent Duty Policy

-- Pupil Remote Learning Policy
+- Remote Education Policy

-- Technology Acceptable Use Agreement for Pupils

-- Technology Acceptable Use Agreement Staff

-2. Roles and responsibilities
+Roles and responsibilities

-The governing board is responsible for:
+[Updated] The governing board will be responsible for:

-- Ensuring that this policy is effective and complies with relevant laws and statutory guidance. - Ensuring the DSL's remit covers online safety. - Reviewing this policy on an annual basis. - Ensuring their own knowledge of online safety issues is up-to-date. - Ensuring all staff undergo safeguarding and child protection training, including online safety, at induction. - Ensuring that there are appropriate filtering and monitoring systems in place. - Ensuring that all relevant school policies have an effective approach to planning for, and responding to, online challenges and hoaxes embedded within them.
+- Ensuring that this policy is effective and complies with relevant laws and statutory guidance. - Ensuring the DSL's remit covers online safety. - Reviewing this policy on an annual basis. - Ensuring their own knowledge of online safety issues is up-to-date. - Ensuring all staff undergo safeguarding and child protection training, including online safety, at induction and at regular intervals. - Ensuring that there are appropriate filtering and monitoring systems in place. - [New] Ensuring that the effectiveness of filtering and monitoring systems is reviewed at least annually in liaison with ICT staff and service providers. - [New] Ensuring that the SLT and other relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, and manage them effectively and know how to escalate concerns when identified. - Ensuring that all relevant school policies have an effective approach to planning for, and responding to, online challenges and hoaxes embedded within them.

-The headteacher is responsible for:
+The headteacher will be responsible for:

-- Ensuring that online safety is a running and interrelated theme throughout the school's policies and procedures, including in those related to the curriculum, teacher training and safeguarding. - Supporting the DSL and the deputy DSL by ensuring they have enough time and resources to carry out their responsibilities in relation to online safety. - Ensuring staff receive regular, up-to-date and appropriate online safety training and information as part of their induction and safeguarding training. - Ensuring online safety practices are audited and evaluated. - Supporting staff to ensure that online safety is embedded throughout the curriculum so that all pupils can develop an appropriate understanding of online safety. - Organising engagement with parents to keep them up-to-date with current online safety issues and how the school is keeping pupils safe. - Working with the DSL and ICT technicians to conduct half-termly lighttouch reviews of this policy. - Working with the DSL and governing board to update this policy on an annual basis.
+- 1. Ensuring that online safety is a running and interrelated theme throughout the school's policies and procedures, including in those related to the curriculum, teacher training and safeguarding. - 2.
+Supporting the DSL and the deputy DSL by ensuring they have enough time and resources to carry out their responsibilities in relation to online safety. - 3.
+Ensuring staff receive regular, up-to-date and appropriate online safety training and information as part of their induction and safeguarding training. - 4.
+Ensuring online safety practices are audited and evaluated. - 5.
+Organising engagement with parents to keep them up-to-date with current online safety issues and how the school is keeping pupils safe. - 6.
+Working with the DSL and ICT technicians to conduct half-termly light-touch reviews of this policy. - 7.
+Working with the DSL and governing board to update this policy on an annual basis.

-The DSL is responsible for:
+[Updated] The DSL will be responsible for:

-- Taking the lead responsibility for online safety in the school. - Acting as the named point of contact within the school on all online safeguarding issues. - Undertaking training so they understand the risks associated with online safety and can recognise additional risks that pupils with SEND face online. - Liaising with relevant members of staff on online safety matters, e.g. the SENCO and ICT technicians.
+- Taking the lead responsibility for online safety in the school. - Undertaking training so they understand the risks associated with online safety and can recognise additional risks that pupils with SEND face online. - Liaising with relevant members of staff on online safety matters, e.g. the SENCO and ICT technicians.